-Tablets offer a convenient way to clean your toilet, but they do more harm than good
+Tablets offer a convenient way to clean your toilet, but they do much more harm than good

-Using bleach tablets to clean the toilet is one way to save time, not to mention avoiding the gloves, brush, and cleaner.
+Using bleach tablets to clean the toilet may seem like a great way to save some cleaning time, not to mention avoiding the gloves, brush, and cleaner.
 But you could be doing a lot of damage to your toilet just by dropping that tablet in the water tank.
-Bleach tablets can slowly cause damage to the rubber seals inside your toilet, causing unexpected leaks and repair bills.
+Bleach tablets can slowly cause damage to the rubber seals inside your toilet, causing unexpected leaks and completely avoidable repair bills.

 Caustic Cleaners, Leaking Toilets

-Bleach and other cleaning tablets are caustic, meaning they break down weaker materials, such as rubber, over time.
+Bleach and other cleaning tablets are caustic, meaning they break down weaker materials over time.
 Those bolts that hold the tank to the toilet bowl aren't very robust, nor are the the rubber gaskets between those bolts and the ceramic tank.
 While it may take longer for the bolts to degrade from the bleach, those rubber seals will break down very quickly.
-You may find yourself with rusted bolts and a leaking toilet in as little as six months.
-Then you'll have to replace all the inside components of the toilet.
-But hey!
-It'll be clean.
+You may find yourself with rusted bolts and a leaking toilet in as little as six months, meaning you will have to have all the guts of the toilet replaced in order to stop the leaks.

 Cheap Tablets, Blocked Pipes

-Another potential drawback to the bleach tablets comes from cheaper ones that can break apart over time.
+Another potential drawback to the bleach tablets comes from cheaper ones that can break apart over time as opposed to dissolving.
 If a piece of the tablet breaks off, it can get sucked into the tiny passages inside the toilet and block the water flow.
-While it will eventually dissolve, you might notice that your toilet doesn't flush correctly for months.
+While it will eventually dissolve, you might notice that your toilet doesn't flush correctly for months at a time.
 Water might be slow to fill the drain or can even slow to a trickle.